 Special maneuvers can also be used to demonstrate certain findings or diagnosis :

-- Hoffmann sign is characterized by tingling sensation on tapping the median nerve at the carpal tunnel region.
-Positive in carpal tunnel syndrome.
+- Hoffmann sign is characterized by a tingling sensation when tapping the median nerve at the carpal tunnel region; this confirms carpal tunnel syndrome

 Imaging Studies in Hand or Wrist Pain

 Patients presenting with hand or wrist pain should undergo a radiography study.
 While radiography is usually negative in acute fractures, delayed radiographic images can confirm the diagnosis in retrospect.
 A posterior-anterior and a lateral x-ray view are indicated for the adequate examination of the wrist.

 Computed tomography scans are also helpful in confirming the diagnosis of nonunion of a fracture, avascular necrosis, and acute fractures.
 Computed tomography scans are becoming available in most centers, are cheap, and are easy to interpret.